VimalShekar/vimalshekar.github.io/_posts/2016-10-16-Windows-Executive-Objects.md

 ```
 Where:
-> Address - Specifies the hexadecimal address of the system object for which to display information.
+* Address - Specifies the hexadecimal address of the system object for which to display information.
-> Name - If the first argument is zero, the second argument is interpreted as the name of a class of system objects for which to display all instances.
+* Name - If the first argument is zero, the second argument is interpreted as the name of a class of system objects for which to display all instances.
-> Path - If the first argument begins with a backslash (\), !object interprets it as an object path name.
+* Path - If the first argument begins with a backslash (\), !object interprets it as an object path name.
 When this option is used, the display will be arranged according to the directory structure used by the Object Manager.

-{% highlight cpp %}
+{% highlight asm %}
 0: kd> !object \
 Object: 86a05750  Type: (85261eb0) Directory
     ObjectHeader: 86a05738 (new version)